spiffe/spiffe.io/content/spire/getting-started-k8s.md

 * All SPIRE components are created in a Kubernetes namespace called **spire**.
 * The server runs in a service account named **spire-server**
 * The agent runs in a service account named **spire-agent**
-* The server uses a **hostPath** bind mount for persisting its keys and SQLite database.
 * The agent uses a **hostPath** bind mount for sharing the agent API's UNIX domain socket with application containers.
 * This guide does all configuring via Kubernetes configmaps.
 The container image for SPIRE contains only binaries.